-She successfully spearheaded a multi-year campaign – totally unpaid – to achieve compensation for 150,000 workers who lost their final salary company pensions after being falsely assured by the Government that their pensions were completely safe, leading to the establishment of the Financial Assistance Scheme and the Pension Protection Fund.
+She has been involved in many initiatives to highlight financial injustice and help ordinary people who face difficulties with financial issues.
+The most high profile was the successful multi-year ‘Pensiontheft’ campaign which Ros spearheaded – totally unpaid – to achieve compensation for 150,000 workers who lost their final salary company pensions after being falsely assured by the Government that their pensions were completely safe, This led to the establishment of the Financial Assistance Scheme and the Pension Protection Fund.
 She also campaigned for compensation for the hundreds of thousands of Equitable Life victims.
-She was recently successful in highlighting the injustices of the UK annuity market and exposing the consumer detriment suffered by people buying unsuitable and irreversible annuity products.
+She was successful in highlighting the injustices of the UK annuity market and exposing the consumer detriment suffered by people buying unsuitable and irreversible annuity products.
 This contributed to the ending of automatic annuitisation for millions of future pension savers.

-Ros has a first class honours degree in Economics from University College London, a Ph.D. degree in Economics from London School of Economics and was a Kennedy Scholar at Harvard.
-She was awarded honorary Doctorates by University of Westminster and University of Nottingham.
-She is a Governor of LSE, having also been a non-executive director and Chaired its Investment Committee for many years.
+Ros was awarded honorary Doctorates by the University of Westminster and University of Nottingham.
+She is Emeritus Governor of LSE, having also been a non-executive director and Chaired its Investment Committee for many years.
 She is also a Governor of the Pensions Policy Institute and an adviser to the International Longevity Centre.

-Ros has a blog at pensionsandsavings.com if you want to keep up to date with her latest views.
+Her blog is at pensionsandsavings.com if you want to keep up to date with her latest views.